-Unlike people and animals, the rover brains are in its body.
+Unlike people and animals, the rover brains are in its body, rather than its head.
 The rover computer (its "brains") is inside a module called "The Rover Compute Element" (RCE) inside the rover body.
-The communication interface that enables the main computer to exchange data with the rover's instruments and sensors is called a "bus".
+The communication interface that enables the main computer to exchange data with the rover's instruments and sensors is called a "bus."
 This bus is an industry standard interface bus to communicate with and control all of the rover motors, science instruments, and communication functions.

 The computer contains special memory to tolerate the extreme radiation environment from space and to safeguard against power-off cycles so the programs and data will remain and will not accidentally erase when the rover shuts down at night.

 On-board memory includes 256MB of DRAM and 2 GB of Flash Memory both with error detection and correction and 256kB of EEPROM.
 This onboard memory is roughly 8 times as capable as the one onboard the Mars Exploration Rovers.

 The rover carries an Inertial Measurement Unit (IMU) that provides 3-axis information on its position, which enables the rover to make precise vertical, horizontal, and side-to-side (yaw) movements.
 The device is used in rover navigation to support safe traverses and to estimate the degree of tilt the rover is experiencing on the surface of Mars.